English folk music

 The folk music of England is a tradition-based music which has existed since the later medieval period.
 It is often contrasted with courtly, classical and later commercial music.
 Folk music traditionally was preserved and passed on orally within communities, but print and subsequently audio recordings have since become the primary means of transmission.
 The term is used to refer both to English traditional music and music composed or delivered in a traditional style.

 There are distinct regional and local variations in content and style, particularly in areas more removed from the most prominent English cities, as in Northumbria, or the West Country.
 Cultural interchange and processes of migration mean that English folk music, although in many ways distinctive, has significant crossovers with the music of Scotland.
 When English communities migrated to the United States, Canada and Australia, they brought their folk traditions with them, and many of the songs were preserved by immigrant communities.

 English folk music has produced or contributed to several cultural phenomena, including sea shanties, jigs, hornpipes and the music for Morris dancing.
 It has also interacted with other musical traditions, particularly classical and rock music, influencing musical styles and producing musical fusions, such as British folk rock, folk punk and folk metal.
 There remains a flourishing sub-culture of English folk music, which continues to influence other genres and occasionally gains mainstream attention.

 History

 Origins

-In the strictest sense, English folk music has existed since the arrival of the Anglo-Saxon people in Britain after 400 CE.
+In the strictest sense, English folk music has existed since the arrival of the Anglo-Saxon people in Britain after 400 AD.
 The Venerable Bede's story of the cattleman and later ecclesiastical musician Cædmon indicates that in the early medieval period it was normal at feasts to pass around the harp and sing 'vain and idle songs'.
 Since this type of music was rarely notated, we have little knowledge of its form or content.
 Some later tunes, like those used for Morris dance, may have their origins in this period, but it is impossible to be certain of these relationships.
-We know from a reference in William Langland's Piers Plowman, that ballads about Robin Hood were being sung from at least by the late 14th century and the oldest detailed material we have is Wynkyn de Worde's collection of Robin Hood ballads printed about 1495.
+We know from a reference in William Langland's Piers Plowman, that ballads about Robin Hood were being sung from at least the late 14th century and the oldest detailed material we have is Wynkyn de Worde's collection of Robin Hood ballads printed about 1495.